ASEAN talks tackle pandemic, sea feud amid US-China rivalry

 China then accused the U.S. of sowing discord in the strategic region and last month, its military reportedly test-fired two missiles in the South China Sea during exercises.

+China has pushed for the resumption of negotiations with ASEAN on a code of conduct aimed at preventing armed clashes in the disputed waters.
+But Hoang Thi Ha of the ISEAS-Yusof Ishak Institute in Singapore said major differences between China and rival claimant states would stymie any breakthrough or an early agreement.

+“Given the recent developments both on the lawfare front and tensions at sea, I don’t see much silver lining,” she told The Associated Press.

-At the ASEAN Regional Forum on Saturday, Pompeo and his Chinese counterpart, Wang Yi, have confirmed their attendance to Asia’s largest security forum, which will also be done by video.
-North Korea’s foreign minister will skip the forum but its representative to the ASEAN will participate, according to Vietnam’s foreign ministry.
+Pompeo and his Chinese counterpart, Wang Yi, have confirmed their attendance at the ASEAN Regional Forum on Saturday, Asia’s largest security forum, which will also be done by video.
+North Korea’s foreign minister will skip the forum but its representative to ASEAN will participate, according to Vietnam’s foreign ministry.

-Associated Press journalist Jim Gomez contributed to this report from Manila, Philippines.
+Associated Press journalists Jim Gomez in Manila, Philippines, and Kiko Rosario in Bangkok contributed to this report.